oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Python-oracledb's Thin and :ref:`Thick <enablingthick>` modes cover the feature needs of frameworks that depend upon the Python Database API.

-For versions of SQLAlchemy, Django, other frameworks, object-relational mappers (ORMs), and libraries that don't have native support for python-oracledb, you can add code like this to use python-oracledb in-place of cx_Oracle:
+For versions of SQLAlchemy, Django, Superset, other frameworks, object-relational mappers (ORMs), and libraries that do not have native support for python-oracledb, you can add code like this to use python-oracledb in-place of cx_Oracle:

 .. code-block:: python